Analysis of a Dynamic Voluntary Contribution Mechanism Public Good Game: Potential Outcomes

 \subsection{Nash equilibrium}

 The formal definition of Nash Equilibrium as defined by John Nash is the following:

-\begin{displayquote} \textit{ Equilibrium point is n-tuple strategy such that each player's mixed strategy maximizes his payoff if the strategies of the others are held fixed.
-Thus, each player's strategy is optimal against those of the others. } [John Nash (1951)] \end{displayquote}
+\begin{displayquote} \emph{ Equilibrium point is $n$-tuple strategy such that each player's mixed strategy maximizes his payoff if the strategies of the others are held fixed.
+Thus, each player's strategy is optimal against those of the others. } \citep{non-cooperative-games} \end{displayquote}